 The Spanish constitution recognises the right of the various regions of Spain to autonomy while emphasising the indissoluble unity of the Spanish state.
 Spain is divided into 17 autonomous communities, each with its own elected assembly and executive government, together with two North African enclaves, Ceuta and Melilla, called autonomous cities.
 The powers of the autonomous communities vary considerably, with the Basque Country, Catalonia and Galicia having special status and extensive powers, including over regional policing.

-Spain's major political parties are: the centre-right People's Party (PP) and the centre-left Socialist Party (PSOE).
+Spain's major political parties are: the centre-right People's Party (Partido Popular - PP) and the centre-left Socialist Party (PSOE).
 In 2015, two newcomers – the radical left anti-austerity Podemos (‘We can’) and the liberal, centrist Ciudadanos (‘Citizens’) parties – entered the mainstream for the first time, ending the domination by the PP and Socialists stretching back to 1978 and the new post-Franco Constitution.
 Other significant parties include, in Catalonia, mainstream pro-independence coalition ‘Together for Yes’ (Junts Pel Si-JPS) and, in the Basque country, the Basque Nationalist Party (PNV) which is made up of pro-independence, moderate democratic nationalists.

 Mr Rajoy is only the second conservative PM since Spain’s transition to democracy in the 1970s.
 His government’s overwhelming focus has been on the economy and implementing structural reforms in an effort to continue Spain’s recovery from its 2007-13 financial crisis and to lower Spain’s high unemployment rate.